 Aside from being the healthiest, spiciness has been the distinguishing feature of Korean cuisine.
 Spices are a major part of Korean cooking with red pepper paste, soybean paste, sesame oil, soy sauce, green onion, garlic, ginger and red chili flakes as basic seasonings.
 That is why all household in Korea typically have on hand red pepper paste (gochujang) and soybean paste (doenjang) that can either be store bought or homemade.

 Another characteristic feature of Korean food is their indoor barbecue.
 You will see that in most Korean restaurants there is a grill placed in the middle of each table.
 This grill is where you can cook paper-thin slices of meat like bulgogi (marinated beef or pork), kalbi (beef short ribs) and samgyeopsal (pork belly).
-A popular method of eating Korean barbecue is by wrapping the meat with lettuce and topping it with green onion salad and a spicy paste made out of a combination of soybean and red pepper paste.
+A popular method of eating Korean barbecue is by wrapping the meat with lettuce and topping it with a Kimchi Mix, green onion salad and a spicy paste made out of a combination of soybean and red pepper paste.